-Six-time Grammy® Award winners The Chieftains have been highly recognized for reinventing traditional Irish music on a contemporary and International scale.
-Their ability to transcend musical boundaries to blend tradition with modern music has notably hailed them as one of the most renowned and revered musical groups to this day.
+2020 marks 58 years since The Chieftains began their illustrious journey.
+Since 1962 the six-time Grammy® Award winners have been highly recognized for reinventing traditional Irish music on a contemporary and International scale.
+Their ability to transcend musical boundaries to blend tradition with modern music has notably resulted in them being hailed as one of the most renowned and revered musical groups to this day.

-The Chieftains are never afraid to shock purists and push genre boundaries.
-The trappings of fame have not altered The Chieftains' love of, and loyalty to, their roots, however – they are as comfortable playing spontaneous Irish sessions as they are headlining a concert at Carnegie Hall.
-After 55 years of making some of the most beautiful music in the world, The Chieftains' music remains as fresh and relevant as when they first began.
+The Chieftains are never afraid to shock purists and push genre boundaries, and the trappings of fame have not altered The Chieftains' love of, and loyalty to, their roots.
+However, they are as comfortable playing spontaneous Irish sessions as they are headlining a concert at Carnegie Hall.
+After 57 years of making some of the most beautiful music in the world, The Chieftains' music remains as fresh and relevant as when they first began.